 |It appeared that the residents of Urata are into fishing as a primary source of income.|

-By 4 pm, a service man was here much to our surprise.
-On Fiji time, it could have been days.
+By 4:00 pm, a serviceman was here much to our surprise.
+At Fiji time, it could have been days.
 By this point, we’d begun tossing food, leaving items we knew would be safe to eat such as butter, cheese and sour cream.
 Earlier, we’d already placed all the hard cheeses into the freezer, squeezing to make room.

 He asked us to remove every item from the freezer which as tight as it was packed was a task in itself.
 With Junior’s help we got it all removed and temporarily stored it in the insulated Costco bag.

 We’d had no choice but to toss the recently made jar of our salad dressing and the remaining opened mayonnaise.
 Luckily, we still had unopened mayo and sour cream to use to make another batch.